Travel-Related Gifts They’ll Love Receiving this 2022 Holiday Season

 Gift Bag / Gift Basket

 I was excited to receive a set of luggage from my parents for my graduation.
-Afterward, as a young and single travel agent with not too many bills, I especially took advantage of it.
+Afterward, as a young single travel agent, I especially took advantage of it.
 Luggage can be a fantastic gift.

 Payment Toward a Booked Trip